 The amount a lender adds to the index on an adjustable rate mortgage to establish the adjusted interest rate.

 The highest price that a buyer would pay and the lowest price a seller would accept on a property.
 Market value may be different from the price a property could actually be sold for at a given time.

-It is insurance from FHA to the lender against incurring a loss on account of the borrower's default.
+MIP is insurance from the FHA to the lender.
+It protects against incurring a loss because of the borrower's default.